jyotiyadav2508/pizza-hub/README.md

 On the Menu page users are provided with a table format of the menu with the range of items available for order.
 Users will be provdided with three options.

-  - Item number will add the item of the input number to the order, users will be provided with feedback to save their selected item in order list and also a warning message if an invalid input has been entered.
+  - Item number -  To add the item to the order, users will be provided with feedback showing their selected item has been added to the order list and also a warning message if an invalid input has been entered.
   - Q - To cancel order, view thank you message and exit the app.
   - P - To preview the current order.